tonyverdin/Scripts/README.md

-# Scripts For accomplishing varies tasks
+# Scripts For varies tasks